-As an example, Harvard University’s endowment as of June 30, 2015, was valued at $37.6 billion, making it the single largest university endowment.
-Its long-term performance over the last 10 and 20 year periods ending June 30, 2015 was 7.6% and 11.8% per year as compared to a two dimensional 60:40 stock-bond portfolio (using the S&P 500 Index and the Barclays Aggregate Bond Index) which provided 6.8% and 7.9% average annual returns per year, respectively over those same time periods (source: Harvard Management Company Annual Report 2015).
+As an example, Yale University’s endowment as of fiscal 2017, was valued at $27.2 billion, making it one of the largest university endowments.
+Its long-term performance over the last 20 year periods ending June 30, 2017 was 12.1% per year as compared to a two dimensional 60:40 stock-bond portfolio (using the S&P 500 Index and the Barclays Aggregate Bond Index) which provided 6.9% average annual returns per year, respectively over the same time period (source: The Yale Endowment Annual Report 2017).

 - The first implementation strategy utilizes illiquid alternative investments like private equity, hedge funds, and real assets.
 This is the preferred methodology for the larger college endowments like Harvard and Yale Universities as well as Ultra High Net Worth clients to implement their investment portfolios.
 This allows the investor to potentially capture the significant illiquidity premium that has historically been in excess of 5% annually for these investments.

 - The second methodology utilizes liquid alternative investments.
 The recent proliferation of Exchange Traded Products, primarily using Exchange Traded Funds (ETFs) and Exchange Traded Notes (ETNs), has allowed us to build portfolios using liquid alternative investments.
 Asset styles and strategies that are not presently available in Exchange Traded Funds/Notes are implemented using Mutual Funds and/or Closed End Funds.